 The Junior School is for boys from Year 3 to Year 6.
-In addition to their classroom teachers, specialist teachers in Religion, Science, Music, Art, Physical education, Computing and foreign languages share their expert skills with Junior School boys.
+In addition to their classroom teachers, specialist teachers in Religion, Science, Music, Art, Physical education, Computing and foreign languages share their expert skills with Junior School students.

 Junior School is a welcoming, vibrant place with clear behavioural expectations, providing a reference point for boys as they develop.

 Primary focuses in the Junior School are building character, a strong emphasis on basic literacy and numeracy skills, and encouraging independent thinking.
-The supportive teachers help each boy cultivate a love of learning.
+The supportive teachers help each student cultivate a love of learning.
 They help each boy develop confidence in his abilities and they lead him to an awareness of his contribution to the School community.

-Named for an earlier Headmaster, the Stephens Library in the Junior School and the Middle School caters for boys from Year 3 - Year 8.
+Named for an earlier Headmaster, the Stephens Library in the Junior School and the Middle School caters for students from Year 3 - Year 8.
 All boys have at least one lesson each week in the Library.
 There is an extensive range of fiction and non-fiction available, computers for Internet and personal computer account access.

 In the Junior School classes are usually 25 or 26 in size.

 The Chapel of St Thomas, dedicated and opened in 1971 by Bishop Robert Davies, has a prominent position on the Campus and in the life of The Hutchins School.
 The Chapel is open for private prayer and quiet reflection each day during school time.
 Each year the Chaplain offers preparation courses to help boys decide whether or not they wish to be Baptised and / or Confirmed.
 All students and families are welcome to attend any service advertised in the Term Calendar.
-All boys from Kindergarten to Year 12 attend regular services in the Chapel as part of their school life and an emphasis is placed on students playing a significant part in these services.
+All students from Kindergarten to Year 12 attend regular services in the Chapel as part of their school life and an emphasis is placed on students playing a significant part in these services.